andreasdominik/SusiTime/docs/src/index.md

 To get introduced with Julia, see [julialang.org](https://julialang.org/.)

-## Similariries and differences to the Hermes dialogue manager
+## Similarities and differences to the Hermes dialogue manager

 The framework allows for setting up skills/apps the same way as with the Python libraries.
 However, according to the more functional